Jones, Brockington help Penn St. top No. 14 Wisconsin 81-71 - WTMJ

 Associated Press

-Penn State overcame a 34-31 halftime deficit to get its first win in the series since 2011.
-The Nittany Lions quickly took the lead in the second half after back-to-back baskets by Jones.
+Penn State’s first win in the series since 2011 came after Jones sparked the offense with back-to-back baskets to open the second.
 Brockington and Harrar helped them steadily increase the margin.

 Nate Reuvers led Wisconsin (13-5, 7-4) with 18 points, Aleem Ford had 15 and Tyler Wahl 13.